Guide to the Criminal Justice System

 The Court System

-A misdemeanor is defined by the Superior Court of California County of Riverside as “a criminal action in which the defendant is charged with a misdemeanor and it may include an infraction charge.
+is defined by the Superior Court of California County of Riverside as “a criminal action in which the defendant is charged with a misdemeanor and it may include an infraction charge.
 It does not include any felony violations.
 The maximum punishment for misdemeanor violations is not more than one year, a fine not exceeding $1,000, or both.”

-A felony is defined by the Superior Court of California County of Riverside as “criminal action in which the defendant is charged with violation of a felony.
+is defined by the Superior Court of California County of Riverside as “criminal action in which the defendant is charged with violation of a felony.
 Misdemeanor or infraction violations may be included.
 The maximum punishment for a felony may be imprisonment in state prison or county jail, a fine, or both.
 In some cases, the death penalty may be imposed.”

 An arraignment is when charges are formally presented to the criminal defendant (person charged with crime) in court.
 At the arraignment, the defendant acknowledges the complaint by pleading guilty or not guilty.